CloudBoost/developers/en/datastorage/files.md

 #Fetch a File

-To fetch a file, from the File object obtained by querying over CloudBoost database.
+Fetch will refresh the object with updated content from the database.
+To fetch a file, from the file object obtained by querying over CloudBoost database.
 You need to:

 ==JavaScript==
 <span class="js-lines" data-query="fetchfile">
 ```
 file.fetch({
   success: function(file) {
-     //received File Object
+     //received file Object
   }, error: function(err) {
-      //error in getting File Object
+      //error in getting file Object
   }
 });
 ```